jonfernq/Learning/OperatingSystems/FileSystems/README.md

 This principle makes it easy for developers to create applications that work with files and devices in a consistent way, and it also makes it easier for users to interact with the system.

 ---
+> Even though in Linux 'everything is a file' most of these 'files' are not in a 'file system' ?

+In Linux, the concept that 'everything is a file' means that all devices, hardware, and resources are represented as files or directories.
+However, not all of these files or directories are stored in a file system.
+For example, some files represent devices such as the keyboard, mouse, or network card, and these files are accessed through device drivers rather than a traditional file system.
+Similarly, files related to system configuration, process management, and system performance metrics are typically not part of a file system but are instead accessed through system calls.
+So while everything may be represented as a file or directory in Linux, not all of these entities are necessarily stored in a traditional file system.

+---
 > In general, how would you describe allocation methods of a file system?